ThomasCarstens/jekyll/_posts/2019-01-12-Data-analysis-for-drug-narcotic-indicents.md

 date: 2019-01-12
 ---

-As part of the Coursera course *Communicating Data Science Results* I want to present my assignment in this blog post.
+As part of the Coursera course [Communicating Data Science Results](https://www.coursera.org/learn/data-results) I want to present my assignment in this blog post.
 The aim of the assignment is to analyze and visualize crime incident data for the cities Seattle and San Francisco.

-**Note:** instead of the provided small subset (Summer 2014) of crime data I used a full year worth of data from the original data sources (year: 2017):
+**Note:** Instead of the provided small subset (summer 2014) of crime data I used a full year worth of data from the original data sources (year: 2017):
 - [_Full Seattle incident dataset_](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f)
 - [_Full San Francisco incident dataset_](https://data.sfgov.org/Public-Safety/SFPD-Incidents-from-1-January-2003/tmnf-yvry)